Tips for Moving in the Summer

 You can rent moving crates from many moving centers like U-Haul.
 Not only is it sustainable because the containers are plastic and reused, but they are also weather-resistant and easy to stack.

-Prices will vary with each company, but renting crates costs around the same as purchasing cardboard boxes.
+Prices will vary with each residential moving company in Calgary or other locations, but renting crates costs around the same as purchasing cardboard boxes.

 Another alternative to cardboard boxes is purchasing reusable storage bins or plastic moving.